 The Mayo Civic Centre – named after William Worrall Mayo – is a multi-purpose event facility in Rochester, Minnesota.
-It consists of: Taylor Arena (7200 seat) used for wrestling and basketball, The Auditorium (3000 seat) used for performing arts and an Exhibit Hall.
-The Centre was started in 1938 and has been expanded and renovated several times over the years.
+It consists of: Taylor Arena (7200 seat) used for wrestling & basketball, The Auditorium (3000 seat) used for Performing Arts and an Exhibit Hall.
+The Centre was started in 1938 and has been expanded & renovated several times over the years.

-In 1938, the civic leaders of the City of Rochester dedicated the new Mayo Civic Auditorium.
+In 1938, the Civic Leaders of the City of Rochester dedicated the new Mayo Civic Auditorium.
 This building, designed as a dual-venue complex, provided much needed entertainment for the citizens of a growing community.
-The brick & concrete structure housed two very different types of activities.
-The 1700 seat arena was designed to promote athletic events and included a rink for skating and ice hockey.
+The brick & concrete structure housed 2 very different types of activities.
+The 1700 Seat Arena was designed to promote Athletic Events and included a Rink for Skating & Ice Hockey.
 The 1340 seat theatre was intended as a showcase for fine arts and was designed to accommodate midsized theatrical and musical productions.
 The complex had separate entrances for each venue but a connected back-of-house area.
 Balconies were constructed in both the theatre and arena.
 Steel trusses provide the structural clear span necessary for both spaces.
 The original building was designed by Ellerbe and Company of St. Paul, MN.
 With the addition of the Taylor Arena in 1984, the Mayo Civic Auditorium became the Mayo Civic Centre.
-This $18 million project included the addition of a skylit grand lobby that connected the sports arena and the theatre to this new 4,500 seat arena.
-Due to the creation of this new venue, the space formerly known as the arena was renamed the auditorium.
-In addition, new construction included the Riverview Suites, a set of five interconnected meeting rooms fronting Mayo Park and the Zumbro River.
-A number of rooms to the southeast of the original arena were demolished in order to create office, restroom and storage space.
+This $18 million project included the addition of a skylit grand lobby that connected the Sports Arena and the Theatre to this new 4,500 Seat Arena.
+Due to the creation of this new Venue, the space formerly known as the Arena was renamed the Auditorium.
+In addition, new construction included the Riverview Suites, a set of 5 interconnected Meeting Rooms fronting Mayo Park and the Zumbro River.
+A number of Rooms to the southeast of the original Arena were demolished in order to create Office, Restroom & Storage space.

-Mayo Civic Centre’s Auditorium, with its permanent stage, plays host to a variety of concerts, family shows, and sporting events each year.
-The flexibility of the Auditorium allows for bookings beyond entertainment to include conventions and tradeshows of many types.
-It’s close proximity to our Exhibit Hall and the North Lobby in the Civic Centre offers a natural expansion for very large exhibit shows.
+Mayo Civic Centre’s Auditorium, with its permanent Stage, plays host to a variety of concerts, family shows & sporting events each year.
+The flexibility of the Auditorium allows for bookings beyond entertainment to include conventions & tradeshows of many types.
+It’s close proximity to our Exhibit Hall and the North Lobby in the Civic Centre offers a natural expansion for very large Exhibit Shows.

 This 11,800 space can seat up to 3,400 festival seating and 3,000 concert seating.

-The first Minneapolis Auditorium, financed primarily by the Northwestern National Life Insurance Company, opened in 1905 at the corner of 11th Street and Nicollet Avenue.
-It held offices for the insurance company and housed a new civic music hall.
-The hall’s tubular pneumatic action Kimball organ was said to be the 4th largest in the world, and dubbed “the voice of Minneapolis.”
-The building became the Lyceum Theatre, home of the Minneapolis Symphony, after the 2nd Minneapolis Auditorium (Grant Street and Stevens Avenue) was built in 1927, at a cost of $3,150,000.
-In addition to hosting conventions, this new auditorium was home to the Minneapolis Lakers basketball team, the first major league team to play in Minneapolis, from 1947 to 1960.
+The 1st Minneapolis Auditorium, financed primarily by the Northwestern National Life Insurance Company, opened in 1905 at the corner of 11th Street & Nicollet Avenue.
+It held Offices for the Insurance Company and housed a new Civic Music Hall.
+The Hall’s tubular pneumatic action Kimball Organ was said to be the 4th largest in the world, and dubbed “the voice of Minneapolis.”
+The building became the Lyceum Theatre, home of the Minneapolis Symphony, after the 2nd Minneapolis Auditorium (Grant Street & Stevens Avenue) was built in 1927, at a cost of $3,150,000.
+In addition to hosting Conventions, this new Auditorium was home to the Minneapolis Lakers Basketball Team, the 1st major league Team to play in Minneapolis, from 1947 to 1960.

 Minneapolis Auditorium was an indoor arena in Minneapolis, Minnesota.
 It hosted the NBA‘s Minneapolis Lakers from 1947 until they left for Los Angeles in 1960.
 The arena held 10,000 people and was built in 1927.
-It was demolished in 1989 to make way for the convention center.
+It was demolished in 1989 to make way for the Convention Centre.

 13th Nov ’46 – Minneapolis Auditorium, Minnesopta

-Built in 1926, the Minneapolis Auditorium was a municipal space intended for a wide variety of gatherings, and in its early years it was used for everything from circuses to political functions to Lutheran rallies.
-In 1947, it became the home for the newly formed basketball team the Minneapolis Lakers.
+Built in 1926, the Minneapolis Auditorium was a municipal space intended for a wide variety of gatherings, and in its early years it was used for everything from circuses to Political Functions to Lutheran Rally’s.
+In 1947, it became the home for the newly formed Basketball Team the Minneapolis Lakers.

 In 1946 Cowles Broadcasting Company bought the building and renamed it the KRNT Radio Theatre.
-The “Radio” was later dropped, but the auditorium enjoyed Some of its best years following World War II as national and international entertainers came to the city to appear on its large stage.
+The “Radio” was later dropped, but the Auditorium enjoyed Some of its best years following WW2 as national & international entertainers came to the City to appear on its large Stage.
 In 1972, the KRNT Theatre closed.
-The loss of the 45 year-old theatre left downtown Des Moines without a major cultural venue
+The loss of the 45 year-old Theatre left downtown Des Moines without a major cultural Venue

-Known earlier as “Death Moines” by Vaudevillians who regulary appeared to sparse audiences, the place later flourished when KRNT Radio and the Des Moines Register and Tribune newspapers – all owned by the same company – were able to promote programs at the theatre such as, “The King and I” featuring Yul Brynner, and “Hello Dolly” with Carol Channing were featured, as were the big bands of Fred Waring, Tommy Dorsey and Xavier Gugat.
+Known earlier as “Death Moines” by Vaudevillians who regulary appeared to sparse Audiences, the place later flourished when KRNT Radio and the Des Moines Register and Tribune Newspapers – all owned by the same company – were able to promote programs at the Theatre such as, “The King & I” featuring Yul Brynner, and “Hello Dolly” with Carol Channing were featured, as were the Big Bands of Fred Waring, Tommy Dorsey & Xavier Gugat.

-Located on the 1st Floor of the Jewell Building, the Dreamland Ballroom was the premier Nightclub for big Bands and Jazz in Omaha.
-James Jewell, Jr. booked the original Nat King Cole Trio for $25 a person for one show.
+Located on the 1st Floor of the Jewell Building, the Dreamland Ballroom was the premier Nightclub for Big Bands and Jazz in Omaha.
+James Jewell, Jr booked the original Nat King Cole Trio for $25 a person for one show.
 Dreamland closed in the 1960s.
-Other performers included Dina Washington, Earl Hines, Duke Ellington, Count Basie, Louis Armstrong, and Lionel Hampton.
+Other performers included Dina Washington, Earl Hines, Duke Ellington, Count Basie, Louis Armstrong, & Lionel Hampton.

-Back in the 1920’s through the 1960’s the “Deuce Four,” better known today as 24th street, was lined with night clubs and lounges for jazz, blues and big band music fans.
-The Dreamland Ballroom hosted many of these musical performances by such artists.
+Back in the 1920’s through the 1960’s the “Deuce Four,” better known today as 24th Street, was lined with night clubs & lounges for Jazz, Blues and Big Band music fans.
+The Dreamland Ballroom hosted many of these musical performances by such Artists.

 With a Straight Horn – Dizzy Gillespie at Dreamland 1948 showing the unique Metal Pan Suspended Ceiling.